openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 To satisfy the proctored exam requirement for credit eligibility, you must take the exam as a proctored exam and receive a **Satisfactory** result for your proctoring session review as well as a passing grade on the exam itself.
+For more information about academic course credit, see :ref:`SFD Academic Course Credit`.

 If you are not ready to take the exam right now, you can return to it and make your choice later, although you should give yourself enough time to take it